 Since fake manufacturers started replicating the StockX tag, how can I spot fake vs real StockX tags?

-That’s what the type of question we can answer on our Legit Check App, since we’re building the library of fake vs real guides and we’ve covered hundreds (if not thousands) of ways to spot fakes.
+That’s the type of question we can answer on our Legit Check App since we’re building the library of fake vs real guides and we’ve covered hundreds (if not thousands) of ways to spot fakes.

 How to spot a fake StockX tag?
 The short answer is: you need to check whether the signature and the “X” logo icon on the card that comes with the tag are from a different, more laminated material.
 Besides, you will want to see if the tag is scuffed or presenting any inconsistency that does not show a high-quality product.
 To understand these differences better, we’ve attached real vs fake StockX tag picture comparisons below.

 First and foremost, we’ll cover what the StockX tag is just so we can get the basics then we’ll expand into our StockX tag real vs fake.